 Though trekking in Kashmir is not newest but still this expedition is no walk in the park.
 Arduous days, steep and rocky passes and altitudes approaching 4200m all collide to create a challenging trek in one of the most beautiful and serene Himalayas of Kashmir.

 - All road transport by private ac cars (airport transfers/ from Srinagar to base camp and back).

-- All trekking gear including tents, sleeping bags, mats, blankets, trekking poles.
+- All trekking gear included: tents, toilet tent, sleeping bags, mats, blankets, trekking poles.

 - English Speaking Kashmiri Local Guide and a Cook.